hashicorp/terraform/website/source/docs/providers/aws/r/elb.html.markdown

 * `instances` - (Optional) A list of instance ids to place in the ELB pool.
 * `listener` - (Required) A list of listener blocks.
 Listeners documented below.
 * `health_check` - (Optional) A health_check block.
 Health Check documented below.
+* `scheme` - (Optional) The scheme to use: internal or internet-facing.
+The default is internet-facing.
+If scheme is internal, subnets must also be specified.

 Listeners support the following: